fi-ya/Founders-Coders-2021-Application/README.md

 **FAC Spring 2021 application website**

 I have built this one-page responsive website as part of my application for Founders & Coders Bootcamp using HTML, CSS & JavaScript.
-Click here to view my website https://fi-ya.github.io/myPortfolio/
+[Click](https://fi-ya.github.io/Founders-Coders-2021-Application/) to view my website

 I hope you enjoy my website as much as i did making it.